charan333777/bot-web-application/README.md

 # Bot-web
 ---
-# video link of the project working ------------- (https://drive.google.com/file/d/13YLY7zCiUT5tIk5xuJofqbaQeHCJHbSs/view)
+# video link of the project working ------------- (https://drive.google.com/file/d/13YLY7zCiUT5tIk5xuJofqbaQeHCJHbSs/view)  Please ignore the voice
 ## Objective of  The project :
 This project is mainly focused on  DevOps  Part  to create CICD pipeline  for a dot net MVC framework application and make it live(Host) by using Azure cloud